Qucs/qucs-help/source/BasSim.rst

 In the RCL test example the Qucs schematic is named ``RCL.sch``.
 Qucs qucsator simulation, ngspice and Xyce simulations result in three different datasets:

 * ``RCL.dat`` --- for qucsator;
-* ``RCL_ngspice.dat`` --- for ngspice;
+* ``RCL.dat.ngspice`` --- for ngspice;
-* ``RCL_xyce.dat`` --- for Xyce;
+* ``RCL.dat.xyce`` --- for Xyce;

 All three datasets have an extension ``dat`` to signify that the data set contains Qucs data for post  simulation visualisation.
-The ngspice and Xyce datasets include an intermediate section to the file name which identifies th name of the external Qucs simulator.
+The ngspice and Xyce datasets include second extension to the file name which identifies the name of the external Qucs simulator.

-The dataset selector button, (1) in Figure 2.5., allows each data set to be chosen manually from the *Diagram properties* dialog.
-It is also possible to use the *simulator name selector* button labelled (2) in Figure 2.5. to  select an appropriate dataset.
+Dataset selector (1) (Figure 2.5) shows only base names of the dataset (for exmaple ``RCL``).
+You need to select appropriate simulator using *simulator name selector* drop-down list labelled (2).
+This drop-down list shows only existing simulator datasets that prevents user from selecting nonexistent  datasets by mistake.

 After a dataset has been selected users must select the variables that are to be plot.
 Qucs preserves Spice notation for **node voltage** names and **current probe** names.